 - The hijacker claims he is armed with explosives

-- The only demand so far is to show the hijacking on television, an official says
+- The only demand was to show the hijacking on television, an official says

-A hijacker went to the captain's quarters aboard the ferry Kartepe about 5 p.m. and took the captain hostage, Ercan Topaca, the governor of the western province of Kocaeli, told CNN Turk.
+He went to the captain's quarters aboard the ferry Kartepe about 5 p.m. and took the captain hostage, Ercan Topaca, the governor of Kocaeli province, told CNN Turk.

-"I am in touch with the captain but the captain has to say what the hijacker tells him to say.
-He can't say anything else."
-Topaca said.
+"I am in touch with the captain, but the captain has to say what the hijacker tells him to say.
+He can't say anything else," Topaca said Friday.

-So far, the only demand is that the incident be shown on television, Topaca said.
+At one point, the hijacker demanded that the incident be shown on television, Topaca said.

 Izmit is about 50 miles east of Istanbul.
 It is on the Marmara Sea, which lies between the Mediterranean and Aegean seas to the southwest and the Black Sea to the northeast.